Environmental policy of the United States: Policy tools

 The two major policy tools for protecting the environment are rules and inducements.
 The United States has chosen to use rules, primarily through regulation.
 Such regulations can come in the form of design standards and performance standards.
 Performance standards specify emission levels and let those covered by the rules decide how those levels will be met.
 Design standards specify exactly how performance standards will be met.
+However, design standards have sometimes been criticized for their high costs of compliance which delay environmental action, especially in energy-intensive industries.
+On the other hand, performance standards often give business flexibility-an incentive to find innovative ways to achieve program goals with as little waste and cost as possible.

 Alternatively, the government can use inducements, or "market reform".
 Inducements are rewards and punishments used to influence people or groups.
 The two major types of market reforms are charge systems, such as emissions taxes, and "tradable permit systems".
 One type of tradable permit system is an "auction of pollution rights" in which the amount of allowed pollution is set and divided into units, which are then auctioned, giving environmental organizations the opportunity to buy the units to create a cleaner environment than originally planned.
 Such a plan was implemented for SO2 emissions in the 1990 Acid Rain Program and has been undertaken for greenhouse gases on a regional scale as a way to mitigate global warming.
+These market-based approaches, primarily the Acid Rain Program, have been able to demonstrate measurable reductions of the pollutants and have stimulated the development of similar mechanisms for greenhouse gases.
+The trading of pollution permits in such schemes encourages business to seek out efficient ways to reduce emissions at low cost while meeting environmental goals.